Gowsi1819/OMDB-Movies/README.md

 📌 Overview

-OMDB Movie Explorer is a clean and simple Spring Boot application that fetches movie information—such as title, year, genre, cast, plot, and ratings—from the OMDb API based on user input.
+OMDB Movie Explorer is a simple and clean Spring Boot application that fetches movie information—such as title, year, genre, cast, plot, and ratings—from the OMDb API based on user input.
-The project demonstrates API integration, MVC architecture, and a clean UI for movie search and display.
+This project demonstrates API integration, MVC architecture, and a clean UI for movie search and display.

 🚀 Features